Download the all-new Republic app:

 Advertisement

-He specifically criticised Crown Prince Mohammed bin Salman, and was also critical of Saudi-led military campaign in Yemen.
+He specifically criticised Crown Prince Mohammed bin Salman, and was also critical of the Saudi-led military campaign in Yemen.

 Advertisement